netzob/netzob/doc/documentation/source/index.rst

 **Netzob** is an open source tool for reverse engineering, modelization, traffic generation and fuzzing of communication protocols.

+Netzob is suitable for reversing network protocols, structured files and system and process flows (IPC and communication with drivers and devices).
+Netzob handles different types of protocols: text protocols (like HTTP and IRC), delimiter-based protocols, fixed fields protocols (like IP and TCP) and variable-length fields protocols (like TLV-based protocols).

-It can be used to infer the message format and the state machine of a protocol through passive and active processes.
-The model can afterward be used to simulate realistic and controllable traffic.
+Netzob can be used to infer the message format and the state machine of a protocol through passive and active processes.
+Its objective is to bring state of art academic researches to the operational field, by leveraging bio-informatic and grammatical inferring algorithms in a semi-automatic manner.

+Once modeled or inferred, a protocol model can be used in our traffic generation engine, to allow simulation of realistic and controllable communication endpoints and flows.

 The main features of Netzob are: